valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02_ROS2_tutorial.md

 In ROS2, each node should be responsible for a single module (e.g., one node for controlling wheel motors, one for controlling a LIDAR control, etc.).
 Each node can communicate with other nodes through different methods.

 A full robotic system is comprised of many nodes working together.
 In ROS2, a single executable (a C++ or Python program, etc.) can contain one node.
+ROS2 nodes are:
+- Subprograms in your application, responsible for only one thing
+- communicate with each other through topics, services and parameters

 **Create first ROS2 Program**